The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Mark my words.

-I heard Pelosi today talking about the law of the maybe it was yesterday, the law of the land is that there are no federal funds available for abortions, and that is the law of the land.
+I heard Pelosi today talking about the law of the land, maybe it was yesterday, the law of the land is that there are no federal funds available for abortions, and that is the law of the land.

-That Obama said in 2003 and 2007 that he wants, that Kucinich said he was promised yesterday that we're gonna get.
+They get this to single payer that Obama said in 2003 and 2007 that he wants, that Kucinich said he was promised yesterday that we're going to get.

-But we're gonna get it.
+But we're going to get it.

 You pay the fine.

-And then when insurance companies are required to cover you only from the moment you get sick or have an accident, and then no pre-existing condition can cause you to be denied coverage.
+And then when insurance companies are required to cover you only from the moment you get sick or have an accident, and then no pre-existing condition can cause you to be denied coverage, well, we're no longer talking about insurance.

 We're talking about welfare.

-And when we have the public option, when we eventually get that, the government does not ever have to show a profit, so there's no way a private insurance industry can compete with it.
+And when we have the public option, when we eventually get that, the government does not ever have to show a profit.

-Bye-bye, private insurance industry.
+Buy-by private insurance industry.

-And Obama declared war on them, full open warfare today in his speech at George Mason University is rally to get this going.
+And Obama declared war on them, full open warfare today in his speech.

 So it's clear what's ahead of us.

-It's clear everybody knows it.
+Everybody knows it.

-It's it and and uh the deficit reduction that they're lying about doesn't exist.
+And the deficit reduction that they're lying about doesn't exist.

-Hoyer, with another memo today that's been uncovered to members of the Democrat Party.
+Hoyer, with another memo today that's been uncovered, to members of the Democrat Party, do not get into a discussion about specific CBO numbers.

-Especially what they say on page two.
+Do not get there, especially what they say on page two.

 Don't go there.